FitzwilliamMuseum/egyptiancoffins/_testcatalogue/E_W_66b.md

 **Brief description:**

-Fragment from the proper left (east side) of the coffin of the master physician, Wepwawetemhat (meaning ‘Wepwawet is at the front’) showing a man dragging a cow and ibex.
+Fragment from the proper left (east side) of the coffin of the master physician, Wepwawetemhat (meaning √îWepwawet is at the front√ï) showing a man dragging a cow and ibex.
 As is common with coffins of this type, there are four columns of text next to the scenes, including two hetep-di-nswt formulas.